-Policy: Audits are performed: i) only when required by federal funding expenditure thresholds; and ii) as desired ("elective audit") to establish or update a negotiated indirect cost rate agreement with a federal agency.
-An elective audit may only performed if sufficient funds exist to allow it.
+Policy: Audits are performed: i) when required by federal funding expenditure thresholds (OMB A-133); ii) when required by a grantor; and/or iii) as desired ("elective audit") to establish or update a negotiated indirect cost rate agreement with a federal agency.
+An elective audit may only be performed if sufficient funds exist to allow it.

 - Procedure A: Council staff shall solicit bids or quotes from accounting firms qualified to perform the type of audit required by the Council within the required timeframe.
 The lowest responsible bid/quote shall be accepted. - Procedure B: The Accountant, with the help of the Office Assistant and/or Office Manager, shall prepare in a timely manner all information required by the accounting firm performing the audit.
-The Executive Director or designee and Accountant shall be the primary liaisons to the accounting firm during the audit. - Procedure C: The Finance Committee shall prepare responses to the audit. - Procedure D: The finished audit and Council response shall be presented to the Board of Directors at its next meeting.
+The Executive Director or designee and Accountant shall be the primary liaisons to the accounting firm during the audit. - Procedure C: The Finance Committee shall prepare responses to the audit. - Procedure D: The finished audit and Council response shall be presented to the Board of Directors at its next meeting for approval.
 A copy will be made available to the public upon request.